To diagnose binge-eating disorder, your medical care provider may recommend a psychological evaluation, including discussion of your eating habits.

 - Consider journaling about your feelings and behaviors.
 Journaling can make you more aware of your feelings and actions, and how they're related.

 If you have binge-eating disorder, you and your family may find support groups helpful for encouragement, hope and advice on coping.
 Support group members can understand what you're going through because they've been there themselves.
-Ask your doctor if he or she knows of a group in your area.
+Ask your medical care provider if he or she knows of a group in your area.

 Preparing for your appointment

-Treatment of binge-eating disorder may require a team approach that includes medical providers, mental health providers and dietitians with experience in eating disorders.
+Treatment of binge-eating disorder may require a team approach that includes doctors and other medical care providers, mental health professionals and dietitians with experience in eating disorders.

-Here's some information to help you get ready for your appointments, and what to expect from your health care team.
+Here's some information to help you get ready for your appointments.
 Ask a family member or friend to go with you, if possible, to help you remember key points and give a fuller picture of the situation.

 What you can do